-Illness/Fatigue
+Illness/Injuries/Diseases

-- Illness can contribute to dehydration.
-Vomiting and diarrhea quickly dehydrate a firefighter.
-A respiratory infection or viral illness can cause a fever, raising the body's core temperature.
-Skinrelated injuries (such as sunburn) can reduce the body's ability to sweat.
-Genetic diseases (sickle cell) can reduce blood supply to tissues and organs, making it more difficult for the body to cool itself. - It is important to remain healthy during the fire season.
+- Be aware that viral illness and respiratory infection can cause fever that raises your body core temperature.
+Vomiting and diarrhea can quickly cause dehydration.
+Skin-related injuries can reduce your body's ability to sweat.
+Genetic diseases, such as sickle cell anemia, can reduce blood supply to tissues and organs making it more difficult for your body to cool itself. - Try to remain healthy during the fire season.
 Make sure to wash your hands frequently.
 Do not share personal items with other firefighters.
-If you do become ill, let a crewmember or squad leader know. - Sleep loss has been linked to some loss of heat tolerance, possibly because less blood flows to the extremities and the body produces less sweat. - It is important to get more than 4 hours of sleep per night, ideally at least 8 hours.
-Getting enough sleep can be difficult during assignments, but if you have the opportunity for extra rest, take it.
+If you do become ill, let a crewmember or squad leader know.